Vanos2002/TW_JF_method_comparison/README.md

 ---
 ## Results
-TW is marginally closer to QLT by 4.4% at ε = 0.032, but this advantage is ε³-suppressed and becomes completely negligible at physically relevant ε values — at ε = 0.004 (already a modest PN regime) the difference is below 0.009%.
+TW is marginally closer to QLT by 4.4% at ε = 0.032, but this advantage is ε³-suppressed and becomes completely negligible at physically relevant ε values — at ε = 0.004 (already a modest PN regime) the difference is around 0.009%.
 The figure below shows $|\Delta p(\varphi_\mathrm{end})|$ vs $\varepsilon$ for the three pairwise comparisons.
 <img width="1009" height="771" alt="Screenshot 2026-06-30 at 13 20 57" src="https://github.com/user-attachments/assets/c8e42fc3-7641-402b-942b-b6059ce68f93" />